-WASHINGTON D.C. – February 28, 2018 — March is Red Cross Month and the American Red Cross is asking people across the country to become a hero by giving blood, becoming a volunteer or making a donation to #help1family on Giving Day – March 28.
+FAIRFAX, VA – March 1, 2018 — It’s Red Cross Month and the National Capital Region is asking people across our community to become a hero by giving blood, becoming a volunteer or making a donation to #help1family on Giving Day – March 28.

-“The Red Cross is powered by our volunteer heroes who give of their time, talents and compassion to fulfill our vital humanitarian mission of preventing and alleviating human suffering,” said Gail McGovern, president and chief executive officer, American Red Cross.
-“They are people from your neighborhood who donate blood, who teach First Aid and CPR classes, who support those in need at what may be the worst time in their lives.
-We honor them during Red Cross Month and ask you to consider joining us and making a difference.”
+“The Red Cross is powered by our volunteers who give their time, talents and compassion to fulfill our humanitarian mission of preventing and alleviating human suffering,” said Linda Mathes, CEO, National Capital Region.
+“They are people from our community, our neighborhoods who donate blood, who teach preparedness, who support those in need at what may be the worst time in their lives.
+We honor our volunteers during Red Cross Month and ask you to follow their lead and join us too.
+Our volunteers make an amazing difference in the lives of people in our community.”

 March was first proclaimed Red Cross Month in 1943 by President Franklin D. Roosevelt to raise awareness of the organization and its humanitarian mission.
 President Roosevelt’s last radio talk to the nation on March 20, 1945 was in support of the Red Cross War Fund.
 He died 23 days later, on April 12, 1945.

 Home fires are the most common disasters that the Red Cross responds to each year.
+Here in the National Capital Region, we responded to about 550 disasters last year, the majority of which were home fires.
 Volunteers drop everything – at any time of the day or night – to help people who have lost everything.
 “These are the moments when I can witness strangers helping other strangers in their greatest moments of need,” said Red Cross volunteer Cindy Huge.
-Read more about why Huge leaves her home in the middle of the night to help others: https://redcrosschat.org/2017/12/05/compassion-after-a-home-fire/.
+Read more about why Cindy leaves her home in the middle of the night to help others: https://redcrosschat.org/2017/12/05/compassion-after-a-home-fire/.

 During March, be a hero and join the humanitarian mission of the Red Cross.
-More information is available on how you can help through your local Red Cross chapter or you can learn more about the many ways to help on redcross.org.
+More information is available on how you can help at redcross.org/dc.

 About the American Red Cross: